blackjetrock/dumper_m3780/README.md

 few bytes which are, I think, unused values.

 I then dumped the ROM from a device out of an HP82143 printer.
-The Boris and HP dumps ar ein this repository.
+The Boris and HP dumps are in this repository.

 Links
 =====

 Sean Riddle's site:

 https://seanriddle.com/